Celebrate the legacies of U.S. Presidents with these classroom resources for President’s Day!

-In our Presidency Unit, kids will see how the Constitution, which created the three branches of government, also created the need for a president to head up the executive branch.
-They’ll be introduced to the checks and balances that prevent the president from becoming too powerful, and explore the seven main roles that the president fills in the government.
+In Presidency, kids will see how the Constitution, which created the three branches of government, also created the need for an executive leader.
+They’ll take a tour of the Oval Office, and be introduced to the checks and balances that prevent the president from becoming too powerful.
+They’ll also explore the seven main roles that the president fills in the government.
+For every kid who wants to be president, this unit will be a must-read.

 A leader of many talents, George Washington, had a strong sense of right and wrong, and an even stronger sense of duty.
 He probably didn’t strike many as a great military hero, but his successes on the battlefield were just as pivotal to the birth of our nation as the years he served as our first president.